kooba/swig-tiny-cms/README.md

 Adds basic content management capability to your existing Express.js + Swig applications.

 TODO:
-- Show req.isAdmin() usage with passport
 - Support passing marked parameters (pass them down to editor page)
 - Setup Demo Page
 - Allow to pass custom CSS to use in editor: Array of CSS files ex.
 Bootstrap + Markdown highlighter.
 - Explain default highlighter CSS used.
-- When new (empty) content sections are added they are invisible.

 ##Overview